Safari and Beach Holidays in East Africa's most popular destination

 The Meru National Park is most famous for being where George and Joy Adamson raised and then successfully released their pet lioness, Elsa, back into her natural habitat in the African bush – now immortalised in the book Born Free and the award-winning film of the same name, starring Virginia McKenna and Bill Travers.
 Aside from Elsa’s grave, the Park is also home to a wide range of wildlife and about 280 bird species.

 The Tsavo National Park is the largest National Park in Kenya.
-Close to Mombasa, it is an ideal destination for anyone wanting to easily combine the thrill of a safari with some relaxing beach time.
+Within a few hours drive of Mombasa, it is an ideal destination for anyone wanting to easily combine the experience of going on a safari with some relaxing beach time.

 The Kenyan Coast